1966:

 vessel in the year 2130 finds a missing ship, commanded by a mysterious scientist,

 on the edge of a black hole.
-(It will be released in the U.S. three days later.)
+(It will be released in the U.S. December 20.)

 1980: